ipa320/jenkins_setup/README.md

 Go back with twice `CTRL-D`.

 ###Pbuilder
-Pbuilder is recommended!
+Pbuilder is required!
 If not present, install it:
 ```bash
 apt-get install pbuilder devscripts
 ```